Christian Boarding Schools for Boys in West Virginia

 Enrolling Boys from West Virginia, Safe Harbor is Christian Boarding School in Florida with Non-Stop Education

 School takes place year-round, letting students catch up wherever they may be lagging academically.
 Boys who complete the Safe Harbor program earn a high school diploma, and a lot of them go on to two-year and four-year colleges.

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in several topics, including carpentry, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.
+Besides all aspects of boating and seamanship, we give vocational training in several topics, including carpentry, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.